Studying Nutrition

 • If you just want to learn about basic nutrition for home use then our distance learning Nutrition Beginners Course is ideal for you.

-• If you want a more in-depth course but do not wish to register as a therapist or if you are a practicing therapist (in a vocation other than nutrition) and you wish to gain more knowledge about nutrition to enable you to better advise your current clients/patients then the online and distance learning Nutrition Advisor Course is the one for you.
+• If you want a more in-depth course and would like to set up as a Nutrition Advisor or if you are a practicing therapist (in a vocation other than nutrition) and you wish to gain more knowledge about nutrition to enable you to better advise your current clients/patients then the online and distance learning Nutrition Advisor Course is the one for you.
+You can also use this course as the start of your training to become a registered Nutritional Therapist.

-• If you want to set up as a Nutritional Therapist with insurance and accreditation then our online and distance learning Nutrition Therapy Course is the ideal option.
+• If you want to set up as a registered Nutritional Therapist with insurance and accreditation then our online and distance learning Nutrition Therapy Course is the ideal option.
+You will need to study Year 1 and 2.

 Nutrition Beginner Courses